 Despite their angelic appearance (and name!), angelfish can get quite aggressive if they’re not kept with compatible species.

 Also Read: 15 Types of Angelfish You Should Know About – With Pictures

 To save yourself from incompatibility issues, I recommend that you house your angelfish with the following fish that make great tank mates for angelfish.

-Best Angelfish Tank Mates – Compatible List
+Best Angelfish Tank Mates – List of Compatible Fish Species

 Here are my picks for the most popular fish species that will not only make good angelfish tank mates, but are also good community fish:

-1. Corydora Catfish
+1. Corydoras Catfish